TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 19/Genesis 19.18.md

 ---

-And Lot said unto them, Oh, not so, my lord:
+Lot said to them, "Oh, not so, my lord.